-- 1) Introduce, present, evaluate, validate, translate or update a checklist/guidelines/list of items for assessing risk of bias, performing critical appraisal, or determining the quality of primary quantitative research reports.
-Usually, the research record will be a journal article providing an account of how the tool was developed, validation of the tool, or a tutorial for how to use it in practice, but we are not prescriptive as to the specific format of the research record. - Are relevant to the behavioural sciences, either because they were specifically created for the behavioural sciences, or because they sufficiently broad/generic that they could be consistently applied in this domain. - Are written as one of the following: i) an account of how the tool was developed, ii) validation of the tool, iii) a tutorial for how to use the tool in practice. - 4) Allow us to access a tool, for example within the paper, online, or in the paper's supplementary materials. - 5) Written in English.
+- 1) Introduce, present, evaluate, validate, translate or update a checklist/guidelines/list of items for assessing risk of bias, performing critical appraisal, or determining the methodological quality of primary quantitative research reports.
+Usually, the research record will be a journal article providing an account of how the tool was developed, validation of the tool, or a tutorial for how to use it in practice, but we are not prescriptive as to the specific format of the research record. - 2) Are relevant to the behavioural sciences (inclusive of, but not limited to, psychology (all fields), anthropology, behavioural economics, or sociology), either because they were specifically created for the behavioural sciences, or because they are sufficiently broad/generic that they could be consistently applied in this domain. - 3) Are written as one of the following: i) an account of how the tool was developed, ii) validation of the tool, iii) a tutorial for how to use the tool in practice. - 4) Allow us to access a tool, for example within the paper, online, or in the paper's supplementary materials. - 5) Written in English.